developer-zebra/developer-zebra-site/src/oemconfig/10-2/faq/index.md

 ###Q: Are OEMConfig schemas different from the Managed Configuration schemas of other applications?

 **A: Yes and no**.
-Android Enterprise defines that Managed Configuration schemas built-into Android applications can be very flexible, but applications that are published to the Google Play Store are constrained to use only a very limited subset of the complexity allowed by Android Enterprise for Managed Configuration schemas.
-This was done to limit the complexity of Managed Configurations exposed by most applications to reduce the effort for EMMs to implement basic application configuration.
+Android Enterprise defines that Managed Configuration schemas built-into Android applications can be very flexible, but applications that are published to the Google Play Store are constrained to use only a very limited subset of the complexity allowed by Android Enterprise for MC schemas.
+This was done to limit the complexity of MCs exposed by most applications to reduce the effort for EMMs to implement basic application configuration.
 With Google’s approval.
-OEMConfig applications provided by approved OEMs can get approval to upload OEMConfig applications to the Google Play Store that use more of the Managed Configuration schemas capabilities defined as part of Android Enterprise than are supported by other non-OEMConfig applications.
-Thus, OEMConfig schemas are generally richer and more sophisticated than the Managed Configuration schemas of other applications, even though both conform to the rules defined by Android Enterprise for Managed Configuration schemas.
+OEMConfig applications provided by approved OEMs can get approval to upload OEMConfig applications to the Google Play Store that use more of the MC schemas capabilities defined as part of Android Enterprise than are supported by other non-OEMConfig applications.
+Thus, OEMConfig schemas are generally richer and more sophisticated than the MC schemas of other applications, even though both conform to the rules defined by Android Enterprise for MC schemas.

 -----

-###Q: Are OEMConfig Managed Configurations used for purposes other than for Managed Configurations exposed by other applications?
+###Q: Are OEMConfig Managed Configurations used for purposes other than for MCs exposed by other applications?

 **A: Yes**.
 In most cases, OEMConfig Managed Configurations are used to configure OEM-specific device-oriented settings rather than application-oriented settings.
-As such, configuration performed using OEMConfig Managed Configurations will often have a more global, cross-application impact, rather than a localized, application-local impact
+As such, configuration performed using OEMConfig MCs will often have a more global, cross-application impact, rather than a localized, application-local impact

 -----